Sustainable Factory (Procurement and Production Initiatives)

 (Konica Minolta Business Technologies (Dongguan) Co., Ltd.)

 Konica Minolta Business Technologies (Dongguan) Co., Ltd. Konica Minolta Business Technologies (Dongguan) Co., Ltd., which manufactures MFPs and other products in Dongguan, Guangdong Province, China, has achieved dramatic energy savings by conducting reviews of the operational status of clean rooms with high energy loads in the factory.
-Specifically, it took another look at the temperature and humidity conditions while keeping them within product specification requirements, optimized the ventilation frequency while maintaining cleanliness, reduced clean room equipment operating time by installing a timer, and reduced clean room floor space through layout review.
+Specifically, it took another look at the temperature and humidity conditions while keeping them within product specification requirements, shutting down air conditioning on holidays, optimized the ventilation frequency while maintaining cleanliness, reduced clean room equipment operating time by installing a timer, and reduced clean room floor space through layout review.
 The implementation of these measures has saved energy used by cold energy source equipment and ventilation equipment.
 In addition, in November 2017, full-scale use of renewable energy began, with the installation of photovoltaic equipment on the roof of the plant, and in 2019, the share of electricity consumption from renewable energy sources reached 100%.
 These measures have greatly contributed to the Excellent Green Factory Certification System, the Konica Minolta accreditation system launched in fiscal 2016.

 Energy Savings through Smaller Production Space and Shorter Production Time (Konica Minolta Business Technologies (Wuxi) Co., Ltd.)